-- 1. Teaching assistants are expected to be competent in the course to which they are assigned.
-This is generally based on their academic qualifications. - 2.
-In selecting the assignment of teaching assistants, the department asks the selected T.A.'s to express their preference for courses they would like to teach.
-This is done through the abovementioned letter of application.
-The department makes every effort to make the assignments according to these preferences. - 3.
-The ability to communicate well is especially important in laboratory and discussion courses, so every attempt is made to assign only students with above average communication skills to such courses.
+1. Teaching assistants are expected to be competent in the course to which they are assigned.
+This is generally based on their academic qualifications.

+2. In selecting the assignment of teaching assistants, the Department asks the selected T.A.'s to express their preference for courses they would like to teach.
+This is done through the letter mentioned above of the application.
+The Department makes every effort to make the assignments according to these preferences.

+3. The ability to communicate well is especially important in laboratory and discussion courses, so every attempt is made to assign only students with above-average communication skills to such courses.
 International TA's are required to pass a test for oral English proficiency administered by the ITA English Proficiency Program (Vandana Loomba Loebel, 312-413-2235, vloomba@uic.edu).
-The oral English proficiency test is given during the two weeks preceding the fall semester and at other times during the year. - 4.
-The department evaluates T.A. performance on a semester basis and continuation of the assignment is contingent upon satisfactory results in such evaluations.
+The oral English proficiency test is given during the two weeks preceding the fall semester and at other times during the year.

+4. The Department evaluates T.A. performance on a semester basis, and the continuation of the assignment is contingent upon satisfactory results in such evaluations.
 Assistantships are normally granted at the level of 50%, which is considered "full support."
-That is, the student in theory allots 50% of a work week (20 hours) to the assignment.
-(Attending classes in theory accounts for the other 50% of time.)
-Incoming students supported by TAs must take at least three classes within the chemical engineering department for each of their first two semesters, unless no suitable courses are offered, or their assistantship will be withdrawn.
-The DGS must be petitioned by the student and their advisor for any exception to this rule.
+That is, the student, in theory, allows 50% of a workweek (20 hours) to the assignment.
+(Attending classes, in theory, accounts for the other 50% of the time.)
+Incoming students supported by TAs must take at least three classes within the chemical engineering department for each of their first two semesters unless no suitable courses are offered, or their assistantship will be withdrawn.
+The DGS must be petitioned by the student and their advisor for an exception to this rule.
 Receipt of a 50% TA or RA includes tuition and fee remission, and the tuition and fee waiver will continue through the summer even if the Assistantship does not, as long as a TA or RA has been received in the spring semester of the preceding academic year.